North Korea leader Kim Jong Un visits China: Bloomberg

 The younger Kim, who was educated in Switzerland, is not known to have any fear of flying and state media have shown pictures of him aboard a plane.
 However, he is not known to have traveled outside the country since assuming power in late 2011 after his father’s death.

-Reporting by Ben Blanchard, Sue-Lin Wong, Philip Wen and Se Young Lee; Additional reporting by Christine Kim in Seoul and Malcolm Foster in Tokyo; Editing by Tony Munroe, Martin Howell and Andrew Heavens
+Reporting by Ben Blanchard, Sue-Lin Wong, Philip Wen and Se Young Lee; Additional reporting by Christine Kim in Seoul, Malcolm Foster in Tokyo, Roberta Rampton, David Brunnstrom and Matt Spetalnick in Washington; Editing by Andrew Heavens and Tom Brown